 About International Dance Club

 We are about live music, dance, and fun.
-In Colorado Springs with our own 12,000 sq. ft. facility, we have one of the finest and largest dance floors in the state, featuring live music with the best bands that really understand dancing.
+In Colorado Springs with our own 4,500 sq. ft. dance floor, one of the finest and largest dance floors in the state, featuring live music with the best bands that really understand dancing.
 While our emphasis is on partner dancing such as ballroom, swing, country, and latin, we also have line dancing.
 The first Saturday is our ballroom dance, subsequent Saturdays feature variety and country bands that play a wide variety of dance styles.

 Singles and couples are always welcome, you do not need to have a partner.
 We are family friendly and not a nightclub scene.